Global Regulatory Affairs Associate

 - Providing the Sponsor and internal Project Team information on regulations governing the clinical trial at a project level and answering any Sponsor questions surrounding these topics.

 - Provide submission strategy to the client along with all requirements and documentation requests to actualise the proposed strategy.

 - Preparation of the Core Clinical Trial Application and perform QC on the content of all central submission packages.

 - Support Business Development opportunities by providing regulatory input on assigned RFPs, RFIs and Bid Defence Meetings.

-To be successful in this Global Regulatory Affairs Associate position, you will need to be an ambitious regulatory professional with experience of working as Regulatory Lead across multiple regions.
+An ambitious regulatory professional with experience of working as Regulatory Lead across multiple regions.
+Additional requirements include: